-Casey Donovan has opened up about her relationship with partner Jade Sharp, after the pair spent Valentine’s Day together.
+Casey Donovan has opened up about her relationship with partner Renee, after the pair spent Valentine’s Day together.

 On Sunday, the singer-songwriter shared a photo of a beautiful bouquet of roses on her Instagram.